bigtangle/server/README.md

  as example: IPO for new stock: Genesis Block of Stocks: XXX as token with number Y
  4) transaction between token and coin
- Account A  buy stock YY with price XX  from  account B
+ Account A  buy stock YY with price XX  from  account B Account A  tranfer  YY to   account B
+ Account B tranfer  XX price to   account A